walteryu/trashspotting/README.md

-# Trashspotting - Code Evaluation for Custom Object Detection Model
+# Trashspotting - Trained Model Evaluation

 ## Collection of Tutorials and References to Evaluate Image Recognition Models